Soundbars are great if you need better sound than your TV speakers provide. However, in such a case, a subwoofer is a necessity.

 Soundbar With Wireless Subwoofer

-There are many soundbars that can connect subwoofers wirelessly.
-In such cases, you wont need wires.
+Many soundbars can connect subwoofers wirelessly.
+In such cases, you won’t need wires.
 A good example is the YAS-207BL.

-If you are seeking powerful sound, then a soundbar won’t be sufficient.
-In such a case, instead of a soundbar, you could get a set of powered speakers.
+A soundbar won’t be sufficient if you are seeking powerful sound.
+In such a case, you could get a set of powered speakers instead of a soundbar.
 You can find our list of powered speakers here.

 Why Does A Soundbar Need A Subwoofer?

 Most soundbars will include subwoofers built in.
 However, these tiny subs are little more than one-note bass boxes.
-They offer very low power output that is little more than a distraction.
-It’s often muddy and laced with distortion.
+They offer meager power output that is little more than a distraction, and it’s often muddy and laced with distortion.

-At the end of the day, we all just want the ability to energize the space with chest-thumping, seat-rumbling bass.
-However, the fact is that soundbars by nature can’t match the output of larger audio systems.
-For example, a soundbar won’t match a 5.1 home theater surround sound speaker system.
+We all want the ability to energize the space with chest-thumping, seat-rumbling bass.
+However, the fact is that natural soundbars can’t match the output of larger audio systems.
+For example, a soundbar won’t fit a 5.1 home theater surround sound speaker system.

-In fact, a soundbar won’t even match a pair of full-range stereo speakers.
-In most cases, you will need a proper subwoofer to improve bass output and produce the type of powerful sound you are looking for.
-So, we completely understand why you may be looking for a soundbar with subwoofer pre out.
+A soundbar won’t even match a pair of full-range stereo speakers.
+In most cases, you will need a proper subwoofer to improve bass output and produce the type of powerful sound you want.
+So, we completely understand why you may be looking for a soundbar with a subwoofer pre-out.

-Of note, many soundbars with pre out tend to be more powerful soundbars for larger TVs.
-For example, many soundbars for 65 inch TVs have subwoofer pre outs.
+Notably, many soundbars with pre-out tend to be more powerful for larger TVs.
+For example, many soundbars for 65-inch TVs have subwoofer pre-outs.